MCBE-Speedrunning/Speedrunning-Rulebook/fullgame/bosses.md

 [Back](../README.md)

 ## All Bosses
+## Pre 1.19
 * Must kill the following bosses:
 	- The Ender Dragon
 	- The Wither
 	- The Elder Guardian
+## 1.19+
+* Must kill the following bosses:
+	- The Ender Dragon
+	- The Wither
+	- The Elder Guardian
+	- The Warden
 * The use of glitches is required.
 	- If you did not use glitches, submit to
 	[Kill Bosses Glitchless](bosses-glitchless.md).